elephantscale/es-training-new/course-outlines/google-cloud-for-power-bi-users.md

 April 20, 2020

 ## Overview
-Data Analytics is all the rage today, and Google is one of the major promoters of it.
+* Data Analytics is all the rage today, and Google is one of the major promoters of it.
 Google Cloud Platform (GCP) is one of the leading platforms for Data Science.

-In this course, the students will learn to do Data Science with Python,  and the capabilities of Google Cloud specific to Data Science
+* In this course, the students will learn to do Data Analytics and Data Science with Google Cloud.

+* Students who are familiar with Azure and Power BI will learn to apply their skills on Google Cloud.

 ## What you will learn:
 * Understand Google Cloud's features for Data Science